hisashim/diffcrystalformat/README.md

 ## License

-This software is distributed under The MIT License.
+This software is distributed under the MIT License.
 See the [LICENSE](LICENSE) file.

 ## Contributing